codeequity/codeEquity/docs/ceManual.md

 ### Provisional Equity (PEQ)

 In point of fact, *equity* is not earned in CodeEquity Ventures, but rather *provisional equity* is.
 Equity in a company requires the company to exist a legal entity such as an LLC or a Corporation.
-This is not a realistic step for most early ventures, since it takes time and money to set up.
+This is not a useful step for most early ventures, since it takes time and money to set up, time that is better spent on developing and testing the ideas for the venture.

-Provisional equity are normal stock options, provisional on the venture being converted into a legal business entity.
+Provisional equity are normal stock options, provisional on the venture being converted into a legal business entity at some point in the future.
 The CodeEquity promise, secured by the CodeEquity legal framework, is that every share of provisional equity owned by a contributor will be converted 1:1 to a stock option in any company created from the venture.
 Furthermore, any revenue gained by a CodeEquity Venture (for example, with the sale of related intellectual property) that is not fed back into the venture will